tc39/proposal-record-tuple/README.md

 If we had user-defined value types, then it could make sense to use them in built-in features, such as [CSS Typed OM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Typed_OM_API/Guide) or the [Temporal Proposal](https://github.com/tc39/proposal-temporal).
 However, this is far in the future, if it ever happens; for now, it works well to use objects for these sorts of features.

-## Are ECMAScript Record & Tuple the same as TypeScript's [Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkt) & [Tuple](https://www.typescriptlang.org/docs/handbook/basic-types.html#tuple)
+## What's the relationship between this proposal's Record & Tuple and TypeScript's [Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkt) & [Tuple](https://www.typescriptlang.org/docs/handbook/basic-types.html#tuple)?

-No they are completely different.
+Although both kinds of Records relate to Objects, and both kinds of Tuples relate to Arrays, that's about where the similarity ends.

 Records in Typescript are a generic utility type to represent an object taking a key type matching with a value type.
 They still represent objects.